SMG-Group/smg-gdt-bi-hiring-challenge/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Essentially, there are two approaches - first, the live Jypiter Notebook can be found [here](https://mybinder.org/v2/gh/SMG-Group/smg-gdt-bi-hiring-challenge/19d410ec5311f42ed2e2933a44662052668ebc96?urlpath=lab%2Ftree%2Fsmg_gdt_bi_hiring_challenge.ipynb).
-Please note the environment has two conditions;
-* From the moment it is accessed, it is up and running for 6h;
-* It will  shut down if inactive for ten minutes, or at the end of the 6h period;
-* More info can be found [here](https://mybinder.readthedocs.io/en/latest/about/user-guidelines.html).

-For those who prefer more control over their local environment, the raw flat files are provided.
-In case of choosing the first option, we expect a pedantic approach and verbose cells, guiding us through candidate's thought process in their approach to solving the challenge.
-Second option, we expect a pull request, which will be evaluated by the same criteria.
-The structure is as follows:
+Essentially, the approach is open and involves setting up a local environment, processing the provided raw flat files, answering the questions and presenting the thought process behind the whole approach to solving the challenge.
+Main evaluation criteria is the validity of the SQL queries, followed by the presentation layer of candidate's choosing, and finally the overall quality of the setup, process, and result.
+We expect a pull request by the candidate, marking the completion of the challenges.
+The repo structure is as follows:

 ```
 .